MasterOfMastersDestoyerOfWorlds/KriegEterna/web/content/compendium/musketeer3.md

 </p>
 {{<card-detail-image file="cyprian.jpg" caption="In Prision by Cyprian Norwid (1883)">}}
 <p>
-He is aided in his escape by a priest, Abbe Faria who has been digging a tunnel that mistakenly end in Dantes' room.
+He is aided in his escape by a priest, Abbe Faria, who has been digging a tunnel that mistakenly ended in Dantes' room.
 The priest being sickly and knowing he is about to die tells Dantes of a treasure on the island of Monte Cristo off of the coast of Italy.
 Interestingly enough, Monte Cristo acted as a refuge for some early Christian hermits who attempted to escape the Vandals after Western Rome fell.
 Pope Gregory then founded a monastery on the island and the monastic donations sent there gave the island a reputation for hidden treasure (see also {{<cardlink name="Crusade" code="crusade">}}).
 </p>
 {{<card-detail-image file="cristo.jpg" caption="The Count of Monte Cristo Poster (1934)">}}
 <p>
 When Father Faria dies, Dantes seizes the opportunity and impersonates his corpse being cast into the sea and finally making his escape.
-The rest of Alexandre Dumas' wonderful novel follows Dantes in his quest for revenge against those who have wronged him and sent him to prison.
+The rest of Alexandre Dumas' wonderful novel, <i>The Count of Monte Cristo</i>, follows Edmond Dantes in his quest for revenge against those who have wronged him and sent him to prison.
 Armed with a pile of gold and an iron will, is there anything the Count of Monte Cristo won't do to exact his revenge?
 </p>
 {{</card-detail-page>}}